bobaekang/old-bobaekangdotcom/src/blogs/20200607_multiple-entry-points-for-vue-applications.md

 That's it.
 And the code is self-explanatory.

 I also created [this GitHub repo](https://github.com/bobaekang/vue-multiple-entry-points) to demonstrate how to set up the multiple entry points trick for a Vue project.
-Feel free to check out the repo and share your feedback!
+Feel free to check out the repo and share your feedback![^1]

+> **Update**: The current post and the related GitHub repo are for Vue 2 applications.
+For Vue 3 implementation, please check out [this repository](https://github.com/bobaekang/vue3-multiple-entry-points).